-Many methods for over-segmentation of 3D data are inspired by image over-segmentation algorithms (Liu et al., 2011) and can be divided into four categories: (1) primitive-based fitting (Vosselman et al., 2004; Schnabel et al., 2007; Lafarge and Mallet, 2012), (2) graph-based partitioning (Landrieu and Simonovsky, 2018; Ben-Shabat et al., 2018), (3) local region expansion (Cohen-Steiner et al., 2004; Melzer, 2007; Lafarge and Mallet, 2012; Papon et al., 2013; Rouhani et al., 2017; Vosselman et al., 2017; Papon et al., 2013; Lin et al., 2018), and (4) learning-based methods (Landrieu and Boussaha, 2019; Hui et al., 2021).
+Many methods for over-segmentation of 3D data are inspired by image over-segmentation algorithms [33] and can be divided into four categories: (1) primitive-based fitting [34, 35, 27], (2) graph-based partitioning [25, 36], (3) local region expansion [26, 37, 27, 38, 18, 39, 38, 24], and (4) learning-based methods [28, 29].
 Over-segmentation often serves as pre-processing for tasks such as semantic segmentation, instance segmentation, or reconstruction, and aims at reducing the complexity of subsequent tasks by using fewer segments having local homogeneity.
 Due to the complexity of real-world scenes and the irregularity of the data, it is challenging to obtain over-segmentation results with a desired number of segments and clear object boundaries.
-The aforementioned methods are either limited by the primitive types (e.g., plane, sphere, and cylinder) or suffer from severe under-segmentation errors when the number of segments is reduced or by the type of available labels in the training data (e.g., a few methods require instance labels (Landrieu and Boussaha, 2019; Hui et al., 2021)).
+The aforementioned methods are either limited by the primitive types (e.g., plane, sphere, and cylinder) or suffer from severe under-segmentation errors when the number of segments is reduced or by the type of available labels in the training data (e.g., a few methods require instance labels [28, 29]).
 We propose to partition the input meshes into a relatively small number of homogeneous regions with clear object boundaries based on both geometric and photometric characteristics (see Section 3), which is beneficial to semantic segmentation (see Section 4).